Ji-Hwan Bae Player Props: Pirates vs. Astros

 Ji-Hwan Bae At The Plate

-- Bae has two doubles, a home run and a walk while batting .250.
+- Bae is hitting .250 with two doubles, a home run and a walk.

-- Bae has gotten a hit in four of eight games this season (50.0%), with multiple hits twice.
+- In four of eight games this season (50.0%), Bae has reached base safely via hit, and that includes multiple hits twice.

 - Bae has picked up an RBI in two games this season, with multiple runs batted in once.

-- In three games this year (37.5%), he has scored, including multiple runs twice.
+- In three games this season (37.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.